Paval Sieviaryniec: Second imprisonment

 Paval Sieviaryniec was detained during Ploscha night protests on 20 December 2010 and convicted in organizing and preparing activities that seriously disrupt public order, or participating in them.
 Later he was sentenced to 3 years of imprisonment, he was named a prisoner of conscience by Amnesty International.
 Released from detention on 19 November 2013.
 In captivity he wrote an essay book "Belarusian depth" ("Беларуская глыбіня").

-Later activity
+Later activity and third imprisonment

-Currently Paval Sieviaryniec worked on re-foundation of the Belarusian Christian-democratic party, and is co-chairman of its organizational committee.
+Paval Sieviaryniec worked on re-foundation of the Belarusian Christian-democratic party, and is co-chairman of its organizational committee.

 On June 7, 2020 Sieviaryniec was arrested for his participation in earlier protests and sentenced to 75 days “administrative arrest”.
 Since then he has been unable to meet with his lawyer and has partly been in solitary confinement.
 In addition, his bible has been taken away from him.
+Amnesty International considered him a prisoner of conscience.
 On May 25, 2021, a Mogilev court sentenced him to seven years in prison on charges of organizing mass unrest.
+On December 13, 2025, Sieviaryniec was released along with 122 other political prisoners.

+On December 13, 2025, Sieviaryniec was released along with 122 other political prisoners and expelled from Belarus to Ukraine.
+Soon after, Sieviaryniec arrived in Lithuania.